 - Visiting Student Enrollment

 FCC awards Associate degrees, Certificates, and Letters of Recognition (LORs) to those students who meet graduation requirements defined by the State of Maryland and prescribed in their FCC Catalog year of major.
-All students must complete and submit a graduation application either online through their student PeopleSoft account or by paper graduation application obtained at the Welcome Desk.
+All students must complete and submit a graduation application either online through their student PeopleSoft account or by the online graduation application e-form.
 Registration and Records is responsible for reviewing graduation applications and evaluating degree requirements to determine if a student meets graduation requirements.
 Degrees, Certificates, and LORs are awarded three (3) times a year with a conferral date of August, December, and May.
 The Registration and Records office post credentials to student records within 30 days after the conferral date.
 Diplomas and LORs are mailed to the home address of record in October, February, and July, after the credential is posted.

-**Students must submit an Application for Graduation through their student PeopleSoft account or by paper application.
-If a student is submitting a graduation application for multiple credentials or a different major other than their current major, a paper application must be submitted.**
+**Students must submit an Application for Graduation through their student PeopleSoft account or by the online graduation application e-form.
+If a student is submitting a graduation application for multiple credentials or a different major other than their current major, the online graduation application e-form must be submitted.**

 Directions to submit an online application: